Pakistani Imran Khan charged with inciting attacks against army - ExBulletin

 Pakistani Imran Khan charged with inciting attacks against army

-ISLAMABAD – Former Pakistani Prime Minister Imran Khan was indicted on Thursday for inciting attacks on the military, a case stemming from deadly anti-government rallies led by his party last year.
+ISLAMABAD: Former Pakistani Prime Minister Imran Khan was charged on Thursday (December 5) with inciting attacks on the army, a case stemming from deadly anti-government rallies led by his party last year.

 The indictment is the latest in a series of dozens of prosecutions against the 72-year-old former cricket star turned politician, who has been jailed since late last year.
 This came hours after a court issued arrest warrants for Khan's wife.